ale93p/storm-netmonitor/README.md

 #### Client-Server Architecture ####

-TODOs are in _italic_

 * The clients obtain data through tcpprobe, aggregates it, and sends it to the server each 10 seconds
-* The server receives data from the clients, through ReST APIs, and _store_ them in a csv file
+* The server receives data from the clients, through ReST APIs, and store them in a local SQLite database (v0.2.0+)

 ### How to run it ###